BRYAN CASH

 This is another nice sofa design.
 Shown with a fixed back cushion, it could also be made with loose back cushions.
 It is also very nice with a skirt on the covering.
 It is essentially a sofa version of the chair below. |

 The English Georgian armchair, sometimes called the “Gainsborough” chair, is one of the great pieces of furniture.
 I like the simple ones with good form.
 This one pictured below is one of my favorites.
-A George II to George III period armchair, one of a set of six, originally made for an English aristocratic house, where it still resides.
-Here it still retains the original upholstery of the stitched horsehair padding (no springs), with covering of figured wool on plain linen ground, welting (piping) of cord wrapped in silk, and edges in close-set brass-domed nails.
+An early George III period armchair that still retains the original upholstery of the stitched horsehair padding (no springs), with covering of figured wool on plain linen ground, welting (piping) of cord wrapped in silk, and edges in close-set brass nails.

 The English Georgian side chair of simple form (pictured below), similar to the chair above without armrests, makes perhaps the most versatile of all dining chairs.
 Simple yet elegant, it looks good almost anywhere, harmonizing with many styles, rooms, and tables.
 It should be upholstered with only the stitched horsehair padding (as the chair above).
 It can be covered in a nice plain fabric for the fixed upholstery and used this way, and then also have a variety of loose covers made, extending a few inches below the bottom of the seat, to use when desired and vary the feeling and look.